SOA-2022-Upstart-02/monolith_comfywings/README.md

 - stories
   - title
-  - comments
-  - points/upvotes/likes
-  - poster
+  - score (points/upvotes/likes)
-  - url/hn-internal
+  - url
   - timestamp
   - number of comments
-- comments
-  - timestamp
-  - content
-  - poster

 ## Entities

 Objects to be used in our project are as follows:

-- Story (title for keywords in search)
-- Comments (primarily for comment count)
+- Stories